Last Updated on April 5, 2021 by Jonathan

 In most cases, a publicly available “Pay Later” rate will deliver the lowest price.
 (After booking, be sure to ask us to track your reservation for price drops.
-A prepaid rate locks you in, and you risk missing out on a better deal.
+A prepaid rate locks you in and you’ll miss out if a better price comes along.)

 No Shows and Prepaid Rental Cars